The Best Running Socks

 Reasons to avoid

-The padding on these socks cushions the foot well, and they don’t bunch up or move around on the foot which helps to reduce the risk of rubbing and blisters.
-The toe section is hand-linked to the rest of the sock so there are no raised seams that could rub, and although the material used is thicker than on many other running socks we’ve tested, it still breathes well and dries quickly.
+The padding on these socks cushions the foot well, and I found that they didn’t bunch up or move around on the foot, which means they help to reduce the risk of rubbing and blisters.
+The toe section is linked seamlessly to the rest of the sock so there are no raised parts that could rub, and although the material used is thicker than on many other running socks I’ve tested, it still breathes well and dries quickly.

 Get the Coach Newsletter